jcoffi/Okta-UD-Scripts/README.md

 # Okta-UD-Scripts
+All scripts are as they were when forked save for the Active user script whcih has been modified to accept UTF8 characters.

 Few scripts to operate on UD

 Python scripts that demonstrte use of Okta's REST APIs for Unviversl Directory.
 Description of each script